Tetrachromacy: Humans

-Tetrachromacy requires that there be 4 independent photoreceptor cell classes with different spectral sensitivity.
+Tetrachromacy requires that there be four independent photoreceptor cell classes with different spectral sensitivity.
 However, there must also be the appropriate post-receptoral mechanism to compare the signals from the four classes of receptors.
-According to the opponent process theory, humans have three opponent channels, which grant trichromacy.
-Whether a fourth opponent channel is available to facilitate tetrachromacy is unclear.
+According to the opponent process theory, humans have three opponent channels, which give trichromacy.
+It is unclear whether having available a fourth opponent channel is sufficient for tetrachromacy.